nbasyl/DoRA/README.md

 on various downstream tasks, such as commonsense reasoning, visual instruction tuning, and image/video-text understanding

+## News
+2024/3/13: QDoRA: DoRA with BnB quantization and Conv2D DoRA is now supported on the Huggingface PEFT package!

 ## Quick Start and some tricks regarding finetuing with DoRA
 ### HuggingFace PEFT